ethanyiwu/ethanyiwu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am a senior undergraduate computer science student in University of Wisconsin-Madison!
+I am a senior undergraduate computer science student in [University of Wisconsin-Madison](https://www.wisc.edu/).
+I am very fortunate to work with [Prof. Junjie Hu](https://junjiehu.github.io/) and [Sean Chuang](https://yunshiuan.github.io/).
+Previously, I transferred from [HKUST](https://hkust.edu.hk/), and I also spent some time in [UIUC](https://www.wisc.edu).

+My research aims to bridge the gap between artificial and human intelligence, a pursuit both challenging and essential.